-For NAT mode, you also need to configure the real server to ensure that it uses the internal IP address of the load balancer as its default gateway.
+For NAT mode - as used in this example, you must also configure the real server to ensure that it uses the internal IP address of the load balancer as its default gateway.
 Once this is done you can test the virtual server form the external network.
 By default, the wizard uses the IP address of the external interface for the first virtual server, 10.0.0.120 in this example.